manuel-192/Antergos/Antergos-packages/README.md

 <br><br>
 NOTE: Some of these packages are from the AUR (currently: xed, yad and yay).
 They are here for people who wish to easily download the latest packages into their systems.
 I may remove the AUR packages from here at any time, since they are better served at their original locations.

+The easiest way to install these packages is using the package/program <b>pkgget</b>.
+Download it first, and then you may install others at will.

 ### UserManager
 Simple graphical user manager, mainly for Xfce users in systems where there is no graphical user manager.<br>
 More: https://github.com/manuel-192/UserManager